Larry Porter (American football): Coaching career

 Porter began his coaching career at Wooddale High School in Memphis, Tennessee, serving as head track and field coach, while assisting with the running backs and secondary on the football squad.
 After two years at Wooddale, Porter moved to the collegiate ranks, coaching the running backs at Tennessee-Martin in 1998.

 Porter then spent three years at Arkansas State, where he coached Jonathan Adams to back-to-back 1,000-yard seasons.
 Adams rushed for 1,004 yards and six touchdowns in 2000 and followed that with another 1,004 yards and five scores in 2001.
 Under Porter's tutelage, Adams capped his career as the second-leading rusher in Arkansas State history.

 In 2002, Porter was hired by Oklahoma State coach Les Miles as Running Backs coach.
 At OSU, Porter's stable of running backs continued the tradition of "Tailback U.", as he coached 1,000-yard rushers for three straight seasons.
 In 2004, Vernand Morency earned second-team All-Big 12 honors after rushing for 1,474 yards, which ranked eighth in the nation, and 12 touchdowns.
 Morency was a third round pick of the Houston Texans in 2005.

 A year earlier, Tatum Bell earned first-team All-Big 12 honors with 1,286 yards and 16 touchdowns.
 Bell and Morency combined for 2,204 yards and 24 touchdowns for the Cowboys in 2003.
-Bell then went on to become a second round draft pick by the Denver Broncos in the 2004 NFL Draft.
+Bell then went on to become a second round draft pick by the Denver Broncos in the 2004 NFL draft.
 In his first season at OSU, Porter guided Bell to a 1,096-yard, 11-touchdown season for 8–5 Oklahoma State.

 In 2005, Porter joined coach Miles at LSU.
 He has coached LSU running backs while also holding two key roles on staff – assistant head coach and chief recruiter.
 Porter was elevated to the position of assistant head coach during the spring of 2006.
 He was twice (2007 and 2009) named as the National Recruiter of the Year by Rivals.com making him one of the top all-around assistant coaches in college football.

 In three of the last four seasons (2006–09 included), the LSU rushing unit has averaged over 165 yards a game, including a high of 214 yards per game in 2007.
 That squad closed out the season ranked 11th nationally in rushing.
-From 2005–08, the Tigers totaled 108 rushing touchdowns, including 35 in 2007.
+From 2005 to 2008, the Tigers totaled 108 rushing touchdowns, including 35 in 2007.

 As LSU's running backs coach, Porter has helped developed some of the finest players at that position in LSU's history.
-From 2005–08, LSU produced a 1,000-yard rusher twice – Jacob Hester 1,103 yards in 2007 and Charles Scott 1,174 yards in 2008 – as well as having two players (Hester and Joseph Addai) selected in the NFL Draft.
+From 2005 to 2008, LSU produced a 1,000-yard rusher twice – Jacob Hester 1,103 yards in 2007 and Charles Scott 1,174 yards in 2008 – as well as having two players (Hester and Joseph Addai) selected in the NFL draft.